-Camelina sativa, commonly known as Camelina or false flax, is an annual oilseed plant in the mustard family that is native to Europe, and that we deploy as an essential component of our Trait Factory.
+Camelina sativa, commonly known as Camelina or false flax, is an annual oilseed plant in the mustard family that is native to Europe.
 Although limited in cultivation in North America and Europe today, Camelina was grown extensively since medieval times for oil and protein but was replaced by the cultivation of rapeseed during the 1940s.

 Camelina has the potential to replicate the development of modern canola from rapeseed on an accelerated timeline based on modern technologies including genomics, the Trait Factory, and genome editing.
 Additionally, it grows on marginal lands, displays early maturation, has enhanced drought and cold tolerance, and requires fewer inputs than other oilseed crops.

 Camelina is also naturally resistant to diseases that impact canola, and its fast growth cycle makes it suitable for spring planting in the American Northwest and into Canada.
-Additionally, the short growing season makes it a cash relay or cover crop candidate suitable for the Upper Midwest corn belt.
+Additionally, the short growing season coupled with cold tolerance enable winter Camelina to be used in relay cash cover cropping with corn, soybean, or wheat in the Midwest and Canada.

 With social conscience and sustainability in mind, we’re leveraging innovations in Camelina to identify new performance traits for improving the effectiveness of major crops.
 Camelina is also our platform crop for producing oil, high-protein meal, and PHA bioplastic.